-- 8.01 Residential development shall be in accordance with Map 6. - 8.02 All residential development in the Plan area shall abide by the residential development policies outlined in this Section. - 8.03 Lands suitable for residential development are classified into two categories: Infill residential and New residential with defined boundaries as shown on Map 6. - a) in accordance with Policies 26.18 and 26.19, the County will review the defined boundaries of the above residential categories and amend the areas as necessary. - 8.04 Lands no longer considered suitable for further residential development are identified as Built-Out Areas on Map 6. - 8.05 Single-detached dwellings shall be the only form of residential development. - a) notwithstanding Policy 8.05, accessory dwelling units may be permitted at the discretion of the Development Authority. - 8.06 The keeping of livestock on lots subdivided for residential purposes should be prohibited on lots less than 4 acres. - 8.07 The use of panhandles to provide access to residential parcels is discouraged and shall only be permitted if it can be demonstrated that there are no other viable alternatives to access a single proposed lot. - 8.08 For developments where panhandles exist or are proposed in accordance with Policy 8.07, Road Acquisition Agreements shall be registered at the time of subdivision to secure future road alignments. - 8.09 Municipal Reserve land dedication shall be determined in accordance with the policies set out within Section 18 of this Plan. - 8.10 No new residential buildings shall be permitted within the floodway or flood fringe identified on Map 9: Environmental. - 8.11 No new residential buildings shall be permitted within the areas with a Noise Exposure Forecast (NEF) contour of 30 as identified on Map 7: Springbank Airport.
+- 8.01 Residential development shall be in accordance with Map 6. - 8.02 All residential development in the Plan area shall abide by the residential development policies outlined in this Section. - 8.03 Lands suitable for residential development are classified into two categories: Infill residential and New residential with defined boundaries as shown on Map 6. - a) in accordance with Policies 26.19 and 26.20, the County will review the defined boundaries of the above residential categories and amend the areas as necessary. - 8.04 Lands no longer considered suitable for further residential development are identified as Built-Out Areas on Map 6. - 8.05 Single-detached dwellings shall be the only form of residential development. - a) notwithstanding Policy 8.05, accessory dwelling units may be permitted at the discretion of the Development Authority. - 8.06 The use of panhandles to provide access to residential parcels is discouraged and shall only be permitted if it can be demonstrated that there are no other viable alternatives to access a single proposed lot. - 8.07 For developments where panhandles exist or are proposed in accordance with Policy 8.06, Road Acquisition Agreements shall be registered at the time of subdivision to secure future road alignments. - 8.08 Municipal reserve land dedication shall be determined in accordance with the policies set out within Section 18 of this Plan. - 8.09 No new residential buildings shall be permitted within the floodway or flood fringe identified on Map 9: Environmental. - 8.10 No new residential buildings shall be permitted within the areas with a Noise Exposure Forecast (NEF) contour of 30 as identified on Map 7: Springbank Airport.